Skip to main content

 Facially-driven design for full-arch and esthetic cases

 The Instarisa 3D facial scanner is one of the more unusual pieces of technology in our office, and one of the most valuable for our All-on-X and esthetic cases.
-It captures a three-dimensional scan of the patient's face — the relationship between the teeth, lips, smile, jaw position, and overall facial structure — and integrates that data with the CBCT and intraoral scan to allow for what is called facially-driven design.
+It captures a three-dimensional scan of the patient's face, recording the relationship between the teeth, lips, smile, jaw position, and overall facial structure.
+That data is integrated with the CBCT and intraoral scan to allow for what is called facially-driven design.

 In simpler terms: instead of designing the final teeth based on the existing teeth alone, we design the final teeth based on how they will look in your face.
 Tooth length, lip support, smile width, midline, the way the smile frames your features — all of it is part of the design from the very beginning.

 For full-arch All-on-X cases, this matters enormously.
 The final prosthesis is not just a set of teeth; it is the way your face looks for the rest of your life.
-The Instarisa scanner allows us to plan, preview, and design with the entire face in view from the start, which produces final results that look natural in the way teeth and smiles are supposed to look natural.
+The Instarisa scanner lets us plan, preview, and design with the entire face in view from the start.
+The final prosthesis then looks natural in the way teeth and smiles are supposed to look natural.

 In-house digital dental lab